 And yes, he gobbled it down as anticipated.

-Add the chicken to the pan and cook for about three minutes on each side until cooked through.
+- Add the chicken to the pan and cook for about 3-4 minutes on each side until cooked through.
 Place 1 tbsp of salsa on each piece and spread it along the length of the chicken.
-Cover and cook for one minute.
+Cover and cook for 1 minute.

-Remove the cover and sprinkle each chicken piece with 1 tbsp cheddar cheese.
-Cook and cook for one additional minute.
+- Remove the cover and sprinkle each chicken piece with 1 tbsp cheddar cheese.
+Cook and cook for 1 additional minutes until melted.